The ghosts of forgotten things: A study on size after forgetting: Forgetting

 \subsection{Equivalent conditions}

 Forgetting could be based on consistency rather than inference.
 Or it could be based on models.
 It would still be the same, at least in propositional logic because of the way inference, consistency and models are related.

-The following lemma formally proves that forgetting defined in terms of mutual consistency is the same as that defined in terms of inference.
+For example, since mutual consistency is the exact opposite of inference, forget is equivalently defined in terms of equisatisfiability.

-\begin{lemma} A formula $B$ over the variables $Y$ expresses forgetting all variables from $A$ but $Y$ if and only if $A \wedge D$ is equisatisfiable with $A \wedge D$ for all formulae $D$ over variables $Y$.
+\begin{lemma} A formula $B$ over the variables $Y$ expresses forgetting all variables from $A$ but $Y$ if and only if $A \wedge D$ is equisatisfiable with $B \wedge D$ for all formulae $D$ over variables $Y$.

 \end{lemma}

 \proof The definition of $B$ expressing forgetting is that it is built over the variables $Y$ and that $A \models C$ is the same as $B \models C$ for every formula $C$ on the alphabet $Y$.
 The two entailments are respectively the same as the inconsistency of $A \wedge \neg C$ and $B \wedge \neg C$.
 They coincide if and only if $A \wedge D$ and $B \wedge D$ are equisatisfiable, where $D = \neg C$.
 In the other way around, $A \wedge D$ and $B \wedge D$ are equisatisfiable if and only if $A \wedge \neg C$ and $B \wedge \neg C$ are, where $C = \neg D$.~